TallSoup/JoinDateBot/README.md

 12. Copy the GENERATED URL and paste into your browser, this will invite your bot to the server you select
 13. Check that your bot is in your server

-### Run the code locally and it will save a spreadsheet with all users and join dates.
-If you have the same bot in multiple servers with the same TOKEN it will consolidate all users into one file.
+### Run the code locally and it will save a spreadsheet with all users and join dates when it sees the message **"userdate".** If you have the same bot in multiple servers with the same TOKEN it will consolidate all users into one file.